tupl-tufts/rdl/README.md

 def m(x) ... end
 ```

-These higher-order contracts are checked by wrapping the corresponding `Proc` argument/return in a new `Proc` which checks that the type contract holds.
+These higher-order types are checked by wrapping the corresponding `Proc` argument/return in a new `Proc` which checks that the type contract holds.

 A type contract can be provided for a method block as well.
 The block's type should be included after the method argument types: